Orphan Bird

-The Orphan Bird (also known as the Orphanay or Rafanay) is a legendary bird from medieval bestiaries.
+The Orphan Bird (also known as the Orphanay or Rafanay, and possibly the Gerahav from a similar tale in an Armenian manuscript) is a legendary bird from medieval bestiaries it is said to live in India in a fictional sea called "la mer darenoise".
 It had a peacock's neck, an eagle's beak, a swan's feet, and a crane's body.
-It would lay its eggs in the sea.
-The good eggs would float, while the bad eggs would sink.
+It was depicted as having red wings and a black and white coloration.
+Furthermore, it was said to lay its eggs in the sea.
+The eggs with the best chicks in them would float, while the bad eggs would sink.
+When the eggs hatched, the floating eggs would join their parent, while the sunken eggs would hatch under the ocean and live sad and alone under the sea.

+The only source for this creature is the bestiary of Pierre de Beauvais.

+One possible source for this creature is the behavior of actual birds like Eurasian Coots that will build floating nests on the water.